shlyandrew/This-is-my-first-repo/README.md

 ## GROWTH MINDSET

 To me, growth mindset is maintaing the compacity to learn something new, knowthing that thing is new to you and that you may fail at it, but keeping a positive mentality and figuring out a way to find the answers to your quiries.
 Growth Mindset is not allowing yourself to be stuck on a problem for longer than 15 minutes before utilizing a different method to answer the questions.
+It tis knowing that  should be having a "sandbox experiebce" which is laerning things as I go and not knowing all of the answers at first.